patrickhancke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

 </dependency>
 ```

-To be able to easily switch we'll use Spring's Profile support.
-Alongside the ``application.properties`` provide a new
+To be able to easily switch we use Spring's Profile support.
+Alongside the ``application.properties`` provide a new file
-file
 called ``application-hsqldb.properties`` with content:

 ```properties